 Search online versions of major Spanish- and English-language newspapers from countries throughout Latin America.
 Or: search over 100 major sources with LANIC's Latin American News Custom Search Engine.

-A bibliography on Latin America edited by the Hispanic Division of the Library of Congress, alternates annually between the social sciences and the humanities.
-Access to future, current, and retrospective volumes of the Handbook.
+A bibliography on Latin America edited by the Hispanic Division of the Library of Congress.
+Alternates annually between the social sciences and the humanities.
+Provides access to future, current, and retrospective volumes of the Handbook.

 Provides full-text of many books no longer under copyright, and allows searching of the contents of many more titles.